From hidden order to skyrmions: Quantum Hall states in an extended Hofstadter-Fermi-Hubbard model: Detecting probing (fractional) Chern insulators

 In systems with open boundary conditions, we diagnose topological order through characteristic, yet hidden, multi-particle correlations.
 To this end, we analyze two-point correlation functions of composite bosons (CB) of the form

 where

 realizes a singular gauge transformation with $z_{\mathbf{j}}=x_{\mathbf{j}}+\di y_{\mathbf{j}}$.
 The $^m$CBs are effective degrees of freedom of $m$ flux quanta attached to each of the fermionic particles which then experience a reduced effective magnetic field.
 Thus, the function $f_m$ in Eq.~\eqref{eq:hodlro} reduces to the identity for $m=0$, while for $m=1$ and $m=3$, it stems from attaching one and three flux quanta, respectively, to the underlying fermions.
 For an odd number of flux quanta these weakly interacting quasi-particles are bosonic and thus may condense~\cite{Girvin1987,Girvin1988,Rezayi1988,Read1989}.
-The condensation of the $^m$CBs is then reflected in the emergence of \mbox{(quasi-)}long-range order in their correlations with an algebraic decay $\propto r^{-2/m}$ where $r$ is the Euclidean distance of $\mathbf{i}$ and $\mathbf{j}$.
-Hidden correlations of this type were recently shown to be a powerful tool in tensor network studies of bosonic systems and are also experimentally accessible in quantum gas microscopes~\cite{Pauw2024}.
+The condensation of the $^m$CBs is then reflected in the emergence of \mbox{(quasi-)}long-range order in their correlations, which decay algebraically as $\propto r^{-2/m}$, where $r$ is the Euclidean distance of $\mathbf{i}$ and $\mathbf{j}$; this long-distance behavior refereed to as hidden off-diagonal long-range order (HODLRO) is independent of the gauge choice for the underlying magnetic vector potential.
+Hidden correlations of this type were recently shown to be a powerful tool in tensor network studies of bosonic systems with open boundary conditions and are also experimentally accessible in quantum gas microscopes~\cite{Pauw2024}.
+In principle, the emergence of HODLRO does not depend on the choice of boundary conditions, and the composite-boson construction can also be formulated on cylindrical systems.
+However, on a cylinder, evaluating the non-local phase factor requires a careful treatment of branch cuts, and extracting HODLRO for periodic-boundary MPS therefore poses an interesting question left for future work.

 The fermionic $\nicefrac{1}{3}$-Laughlin state is believed to be well-captured by composite bosons of one fermion with three flux quanta attached ($^3$CB).
 The $^3$CBs experience no effective magnetic field and may form a condensate exhibiting (quasi-)long-range order with algebraically decaying correlations $\propto r^{-2/3}$ with increasing distance $r$.
 Similarly, the $\nu=1$ state can be understood as a condensate of $^1$CBs, for which we also expect an algebraic decay for the $^1$CB correlations $\propto r^{-\kappa}$.
 The exact value of the exponent $\kappa$, however, is less clear in this case.
 While topologically ordered states are prominently characterized by the absence of long-range order in the fermionic basis~\cite{Girvin1987}, metallic correlations decay algebraically.
 This behavior is robust under flux attachments, since the presence of the Fermi surface persists irrespective of the chosen representation.
 The expected decay of the characteristic correlation functions across the different phases is summarized in Table~\ref{tab:CorrelationsDecay}.